StarPlayrX/StarPlayrX/README.md

 StarplayrX and StarPlayrRadioKit is copyrighted (c) 2022 by Todd Bruss and NiceMac LLC

 StarPlayrX is not affiliated with SiriusXM.
 StarPlayr trademark is owned by NiceMac LLC.
-Source and Binaries are copyrighted (c) Todd Bruss, NiceMac LLC, StarPlayrX.com
+Source Code and Binaries are copyrighted (c) Todd Bruss, NiceMac LLC, StarPlayrX.com

+MIT License

 "Don't be a Slacker, be a Star Player."